Curves are objects that contain data pairs representing a relationship between two variables in a hydraulic model.

 Pressure vs Pressure - Describes pressure versus pressure.

 The Curve Editor is located on the bottom left and used to create or modify the data points for the highlighted curve.
 After the number of rows for the curve has been entered, use this box to type in the values for the curve.
 When a value is entered, it will automatically be reflected in the adjacent graph.
 The Windows Copy (Ctrl-C) and Paste (Ctrl-V) functions may be used to populate values to the curve editing box.
 It is possible to copy and paste rows and columns from a spreadsheet to the curve editing box.
 Click Set Rows first to set the proper number of rows.

 Insert Row Button - Selects the row in which to insert a new record, and then inserts a new row.

 Append Row Button - Creates a row at the end of the table.

 Delete Row Button - By selecting one or more rows, click this icon to delete those records.

 Set Rows Button - Enables you to specify the number of rows to create in the curve.
 If 12 rows are desired, type 12 in the dialog box.

 Block Edit Button - Enables you to perform a block edit on the selected records to some value specified by the user.

 Format Button - Enables you to justify the text in the curve table, apply a comma separator, and to specify the number of decimal places for the curve.

 Save Button - Saves the current curve data to a text file.

 Load Button - Opens and reads curve data from a data text file.

 Curve Graph Display

 The Curve Graph Display is located on the bottom right and used to demonstrates the highlighted curve's data points graphically.

 Curve Graph Toolbar - Refer to the General Graph Toolbar.

-Transpose Display Axes - Select this box to transpose the X and Y axis.
+Transpose Display Axes - Select this box to transpose the x-axis and y-axis.